apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-CIBA.md

 ## Applications

-Applications that wish to take advantage of CIBA can be registered with CAS as follows:
+Applications that wish to take advantage of CIBA can be registered with CAS:

 ```json
 {